Virtual Science Café: Tropical Forests in Wyoming, Himalayan Birds, and Crafting Nature

-Our Virtual Science Café returns in February to illuminate research surprises in the field, and the changing role and value of research collections.
+In this video, we explore research surprises in the field and the changing role and value of research collections.
+The program includes these short presentations:

 "Do Himalayan Birds Wear Down Jackets?" by Sahas Barve

 Summary: Self-proclaimed bird-nerd Sahas Barve has observed thousands of birds around the world.
-His recent work focuses on how birds stay warm in cold Himalayan habitats and if—like humans wearing jackets to stay toasty—their feathers act as one big coat, or if they take the “layer up” approach to keeping warm on the highest mountains in the world.
+His recent work focuses on how birds stay warm in cold Himalayan habitats and if — like humans wearing jackets to stay toasty — their feathers act as one big coat, or if they take the “layer up” approach to keep warm on the highest mountains in the world.